mikemcbride/dotfiles/README.md

 This section is mostly just for me to remember what I still need to download/setup after running the install script.

-Here are some apps that aren't available for download via Homebrew cask (yet) that you'll currently need to download manually:
+Here are some apps that aren't available for download via Homebrew cask that you'll currently need to download manually:

 - Atom Beta (stable is available via cask, not beta)
 - LastPass (App Store)